forkspacer/docs/src/content/docs/introduction/concepts.md

 ## The Forkspacer Model

-Forkspacer uses a three-layer architecture to manage environments:
+Forkspacer uses a two-layer architecture to manage environments:

 ```
 ┌─────────────────────────────────────┐